Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Experiments

 \subsection{Ablation Study}

-\textbf{Experiments On Hard Subsets From MVTecAD.} MVTecAD dataset contains many easy anomalies, and the detection performance on these anomalies is hard to be improved further.
-Thus, results obtained on the full MVTecAD dataset can't fully demonstrate the effectiveness of our model.
-In order to thoroughly verify the effectiveness of our method, we further construct two more difficult subsets from the MVTecAD dataset.
-The details of subset selection are provided in Appendix\ref{sec:appendix_sub}.
-The first subset is used to verify our model's anomaly detection performance, and the second subset is used to verify our model's anomaly localization performance.
+\textbf{Experiments On Hard Subsets.} The experimental results in Table \ref{tab:main_results} has already demonstrated the effectiveness of our model.
+However, to further demonstrate the ability of our method to detect complex anomalies, we construct two more difficult subsets from the MVTecAD dataset and conduct experiments on these two subsets.
+The details of subset selection are provided in Appendix.
 The results are shown in Table \ref{tab:harder_subset}.
-It can be found that the detection and localization performance gain on these hard subsets is larger than that on the original dataset with a margin of 1.0\%, 1.3\%, and 6.0\% respectively.
-This ablation study demonstrates that our model is more beneficial for harder anomaly categories.
+It can be found that the detection and localization performance gain on these hard subsets is larger than that on the original dataset with a margin of 1.1\%, 1.3\%, and 5.6\% respectively.
+This ablation study demonstrates that our model is more beneficial for harder anomaly classes.

-\textbf{Boundary Hyperparameters.} To verify the influence of normal boundary (controlled by $\beta$) and abnormal boundary (controlled by $\tau$) on the model's detection performance, we evaluate different combinations of $\beta$ (1\%, 5\%, 10\%) and $\tau$ (0.1, 0.2, 0.3).
-Experimental results are shown in Table \ref{tab:hyperparameter_a}.
-From Table \ref{tab:hyperparameter_a}, we can draw the following main conclusions: 1) $\beta$ has a more significant effect on performance compared with $\tau$, and pixel-wise AUROC is insensitive to the hyperparameters.
-2) Our model is insensitive to the margin $\tau$, which means our model can achieve superior results as long as a certain margin is formed between normal and abnormal.
-3) Better detection results can be obtained by decreasing the $\beta$.
-Generally, a lower $\beta$ means the normal boundary is closer to the distribution edge, thus the results show that the closer the separating boundary is to the normal log-likelihood distribution edge, the more conducive it is to distinguish the anomalies.
-The best results can be achieved with the combination of $\beta=1\%$ and $\tau=0.1$ among all combinations.

-\textbf{Generalization Capability and Learning Efficiency.} In order to verify the generalization capability to unseen anomalies, we only select a subset of anomalies to participate in training.
-We use the easy subsets as the training set and validate results on the hard subsets to explore the generalization capability of the model.
-The easy subsets are formed by excluding the hard subsets mentioned above from the original dataset.
-The experiment results are shown in Table \ref{tab:harder_subset}.
-It can be found that even only trained with easy anomalies, the model can generalize well to hard anomalies with performance gain by 2.3\%, 2.2\%, and 6.7\% for image-level AUROC, pixel-level AUROC, and PRO respectively.
-The detect results illustrate the generalization capability to unseen anomalies of our model.
-To illustrate the learning efficiency, we show AUROC vs epoch curve in Figure \ref{fig:learning_efficiency}, specifically, the pixel-level AUROC with FAS converges rapidly compared to its counterparts.
-The AUROC can increase a large margin generally only a meta epoch (8 epochs) after adding BG-SPPC loss for optimization.
+\textbf{Generalization to Hard Subsets.} We use the easy subsets as the training set and validate results on the hard subsets to explore the generalizability of the model.
+The easy subsets are formed by excluding the hard subsets mentioned in the last paragraph from the original dataset.
+The experimental results are shown in Table \ref{tab:harder_subset}.
+It can be found that even only trained with easy anomalies, our BGAD can generalize well to hard anomalies with performance gain by 2.3\% and 2.2\% AUROC, and 6.7\% PRO.